ome/design/OME005/index.md

-- Do we need to store metadata to describe alignment offsets between sub-resolution levels when the size difference between levels results in pixels not aligned on pixel boundaries, for example with non-power-of-two reductions.
+- Do we need to store metadata to describe alignment offsets between sub-resolution levels when the size difference between levels results in pixels not aligned on pixel boundaries, for example with non-power-of-two reductions?
 How is this handled by the existing pyramid file formats?
 (Question from 2018 OME annual meeting in Dundee.)